jjneely/carolinarscm.org/content/register.md

   - /course-information/repertoire/
 ---

-The 26th annual Royal School of Church Music Carolina Course for girls and adults will be held July 10 - 16, 2023 on the campus of Duke University.
-The course Music Director will be Mathew Owens, Music Director of Belfast Cathedral, in Northern Ireland.
+The 26th annual Royal School of Church Music in America Carolina Summer Choral Residency will be held July 10 - 16, 2023 on the campus of Duke University.
+The course Music Director will be Matthew Owens.
+Matthew Owens is the Music Director for The Ulster Consort, Director for The Cranmer Anthem Book, Conductor of The Belfast City Chorus, and
+Associate Director of The Grand Rapids Choir of Men and Boys.
 The Course welcomes Käthe Wright Kaufman as Organist.

 # Course Staff